SakshamVerma2004/unique-code-1989/README.md

 2. For Backend :-
 Firebase
 # Main Moto behind Creating this website
-Implement Whatever learned during completing the course for React.
+Implement Whatever learned during completing the course of React.
 # Features in this Website :-
 1. Login / Signup Functionality
 2. Move between the pages